talsma-ict/context-propagation/opentracing-span-propagation/README.md

 Done!

-Now the `GlobalTracer.get().activeSpan()` continuation is propagated into each snapshot created by the `ContextManagers.createSnapshot()` method.
+Now the `GlobalTracer.get().activeSpan()` is included in each snapshot created by the `ContextManagers.createSnapshot()` method and reactivated with it.
 This includes all usages of the `ContextAwareExecutorService`.

-_Please note:_ All snapshot `reactivate()` results **must be closed** (from the same thread) if the `opentracing-span-propagation` is used due to the `ActiveSpan.Continuation` semantics.
+_Please note:_ All snapshot `reactivate()` results **must be closed** (from the same thread) if the `opentracing-span-propagation` is used due to the Opentracing `Scope` semantics, where each activated scope **must** be closed.
-The `ContextAwareExecutorService` conforms to this constraint.
+The `ContextAwareExecutorService` and other propagation utilities in this library conform to this constraint.

   [maven-img]: https://img.shields.io/maven-central/v/nl.talsmasoftware.context/opentracing-span-propagation.svg